Phi Kappa (secondary): Badge

 The fraternity's badge is a rhombus, or diamond, of gold, enameled in Nazarene blue, displaying the following symbols in gold: an inflamed Greek lamp at the apex, two crossed scimitars, points down, in the center, and the capital Greek letters ΦΚ at the base.
 The badge is usually about 3/4" tall in size and it may be ornamented with precious or semi-precious stones.
 The badge may be worn only by a fully initiated member of the fraternity, a chapter honoree, the mother of a member, or the sweetheart of a member.

+Some early badges were enameled in black instead of Nazarene blue.
+It is not known if black was the original color for the badge or if this was due to a temporary unavailability of blue enamel.
+Many badges produced in the 1930s and 1940s were bordered with pearls and rubies.

-The original badge used by the Upsilon chapter was square in shape, worn with the angle up, and bearing the same symbols as the current badge.
-When the Mu Theta chapter ordered badges from a local jeweler in Gulfport, the jeweler created the badges in a rhombus shape instead of a square.
+The original badge used by the Alabama Upsilon chapter was square in shape, worn with the angle up, and bearing the same symbols as the current badge.
+When the Mu Theta chapter first ordered badges from a local jeweler in Gulfport, the jeweler created the badges in a rhombus shape instead of a square.
 This became the standard for all future Phi Kappa badges.

-The guard is a small pin in the shape of a scimitar, made of gold.
+Officially (according to the fraternity’s constitution and by-laws), the guard is a small pin in the shape of a scimitar, made of gold.
 On the blade of the scimitar, the Greek letter(s) of the member's chapter are displayed in pretense.
+The scimitar shaped pin, however, stopped being produced by the fraternity’s jewelers in the 1930s and members were offered, instead, the option to order a traditional guard pin of the member’s chapter letter(s) in gold.

 The guard may be worn attached to the badge by a small chain, or, if worn alone, it may be worn as a lapel pin.

 Coat of arms

 Phi Kappa's coat-of-arms consists of an escutcheon, or shield, with a two engrailed top, hollowed sides, and a French style base.
 The escutcheon is quartered with the first and fourth fields argent (or white) and the second and third fields purpure (purple).
 The symbols on the shield are all displayed in white and outlined in purple.
-In the first quarter appear links of chain, a five-pointed star, a key, and a cross patteé.
-In the fourth quarter, the capital Greek letters ΜΘ (Mu Theta) are displayed.
+In the first quarter appear links of chain, a five-pointed star, a key, and a cross pattée.
+In the fourth quarter, the capital Greek letters ΜΘ are displayed.
 At the center is an inescutcheon of purple in the shape of, and displaying the symbols of, the badge of the fraternity.

 Behind the shield are two crossed military sabers in scabbards, points down.
 Above the shield is the crest: a cross patteé of white surmounted by a plumed squire's helmet in profile, all resting on a wreath of the fraternity colors, purple and white.
 Beneath the shield, a white scroll bears the fraternity's open motto.
-The motto is displayed in Greek, and translates to "Brotherly Love."
+The motto is displayed in lower-case Koine Greek, and translates to "brotherly love."